 604 East 187th Street

 The name says it all.
 Visitors come from all over to score the best mozzarella in town, hands down.
 Of course, you’ll also find cheeses and meats of all kinds, plus pasta, olives, and my personal favorite, sun-dried peppers.
 Casa Della Mozzarella is not a restaurant, and the shop is tiny, packed with goods—they literally dangle from the ceiling—so you’ll have to grab-and-go.
 No worries, though.
 Just stock up on goodies for home and order a specialty sandwich to enjoy as you stroll through the neighborhood.
-It’s worth noting that a line often forms (especially during COVID times and always around holidays), so plan to arrive early or chalk up the wait as part of the experience and enjoy the delayed gratification (you won’t be disappointed).
+It’s worth noting that a line often forms (especially around holidays), so plan to arrive early or chalk up the wait as part of the experience and enjoy the delayed gratification (you won’t be disappointed).

 De Lillo's pastry case is a feast for the eyes.